 We hope the findings of this project provide strategies to prevent the recurrence of low back pain.

 The TOPS Trial aims to assess the effectiveness and the cost-effectiveness of exercise and educational classes compared with a back care booklet, for reducing recurrence of low back pain.
 Participants are randomly allocated to one of two groups: participants allocated to the exercise and education group attend a group-based exercise and education program for 12 weeks, and participants allocated to the booklet group receive a self-management and prevention booklet.
 You may be eligible to participate in this study if you have recently (within the last three months) recovered from an episode of low back pain.

-Co-Investigators: Associate Professor Mark Hancock, Dr Charles New, Professor Jane Latimer and Mr Giovanni Ferreira.
+Co-Investigators: Associate Professor Mark Hancock (Macquarie University), Associate Professor Charles New (University of Sydney), Professor Jane Latimer (IMH) and Mr Giovanni Ferreira (IMH).

-Associate Investigators: Professor Rachelle Buchbinder, Professor Mauritis van Tulder, Associate Professor Christine Lin and Professor Margareth Grotle.
+Associate Investigators: Professor Rachelle Buchbinder (Monash University), Professor Mauritis van Tulder (Vrije University, University of Southern Denmark), Associate Professor Christine Lin (IMH) and Professor Margareth Grotle (Keele University).

 For more information, please contact the TOPS team.
 The study has received ethics approval from the University of Sydney Human Research Ethics Committee and is funded by WorkCover NSW.

 This project aims to investigate the effects of oral glucocorticoids in people with acute sciatica.
 There is currently no simple, effective treatment to relieve the pain in acute sciatica.